Medina County Vehicle Impound Guide

 Your Vehicle After a DUI Arrest

 After a DUI arrest in Texas, law enforcement typically impounds your vehicle for several reasons.
 This is done to ensure public safety, prevent further offenses, and preserve the vehicle as potential evidence in your case.
+The Medina County Sheriff’s Office, located at 801 Ave Y, Hondo, TX 78861, may order the impoundment following an arrest.
 Understanding why your car was impounded is the first step in getting it back.

 Where Is Your Car?

 Locating your vehicle is the first crucial step.
-It's likely at an official impound lot in or near Medina.
+It's likely at an official impound lot in or near Medina County.
+Here are a few possibilities:

 How to Find Your Vehicle

-- Reference your case number: When you call, provide your name and, most importantly, the case number assigned to your DUI arrest.
+- Reference your booking number: When you call, provide your name and the booking number assigned to your DUI arrest.
 This will help them locate your vehicle information quickly.

 What You Need to Retrieve Your Vehicle